123yxh/EasyPaper_0/README.md

 You can experience the full functionality through our cloud deployment:
 🔗 **[Try it here](http://47.122.37.248:65523/)**

-We welcome all feedback and issue reports on GitHub - your input will guide our future optimizations.
+Welcome all feedback and issue reports on GitHub - your input will guide our future optimizations.
 This is just the beginning - we're committed to continuously improving the tool to revolutionize literature research.

 ### Expected additional features
 - Expand databases such as Elsevier, Google Scholar, etc
 - Support one click export of all queried data to Word
-- Support the download and jump analysis of individual literature
+- Support the download and jump analysis of individual literature ...

 ### Acknowledgments
 Special thanks to **SW** and **BS** for their valuable contributions.
 Interested in joining our development team?
 Feel free to reach out!